aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 ### 3. {DeriveControl, Deriver, ParamValueHolder}
 ![](diagrams/WEAVE-EXTENSION-POINT-DERIVER.png)

-Often, though not always, there is need to derive from parameter in request.
+Often, though not always, there is need to derive a parameter from another parameter in request.

 - DeriveControl, instructions on how to derive a ParamValueHolder from another
 - Deriver, derive a ParamValueHolder from another under the instructions in DeriveControl